rfdspeng/ml_ai_portfolio/notes/exploratory-data-analysis.md

 We need to investigate the sufficient statistics and visualize the features.

 A sufficient statistic is a statistic that contains all the information in the sample regarding a specific parameter (a summary statistic that doesn't lose any relevant information).
 It doesn't depend on the parameter.

+## Questions to ask yourself

+Be aware of how your data (features and labels, i.e. attributes) was collected.
+Data often have already been preprocessed, e.g. a numerical feature may have been clipped to min/max values.

+What are the scales of the data?
+What kind of preprocessing was done?

+Is this preprocessing acceptable?
+Do you need to handle it in some way - either recollecting data or removing the offending attributes?

 ## Univariate analysis